How to Build a Sales Prospecting Plan That Fills Your Pipeline

 Just like any journey, successful sales prospecting requires a clear destination.
 Here’s where goals and key performance indicators (KPIs) come into play.

-The key to effective prospecting is setting specific, achievable goals that align with your business strategy.
 Don’t forget to choose clear and measurable KPIs to track your progress.
 These KPIs will serve as your compass, ensuring you stay on course and reach your prospecting goals.

 3. Set your communication channels